neverfap-deluxe/nfd-api/ebook/vol-1/vol-1.md

 # Paying The NeverFap Maintenance Tax
 What exactly is the NeverFap Maintenance Tax?
 Well, aside from the fact that it's a term I've more-or-less made up on the spot, the NeverFap Maintenance Tax refers to the time and effort required in order to maintain our physical and mental health.
-It includes things like meditation, exercising, relaxing, studying, meditating, eating and brushing our teeth.
+It includes things like meditation, exercising, relaxing, studying, eating and brushing our teeth.
 Everything that helps us keep regular.
 The reason why I call it a tax is because many of us have the attitude that maintaining these things is simply unnecessary.
 In fact, most of us can tend to view these things as a burden (usually due to the amount of time associated with actually doing them), despite the positive benefits they provide.
 So what ends ups happening is that become selective about what we view as necessary or not.
 Maybe we don’t exercise, because we’d rather be studying or playing video games.
 Maybe we work or study too hard, because we don’t see the value in meditating or relaxing.

 ### In doing this, we make significant compromises to our ability to function.